 I’m a little intimidated by fermented foods.
 I took a few stabs at making rejuvelac for the Artisan Vegan Cheese recipes, and it didn’t work so well for me.
 Beyond that, the process made me incredibly nervous.
 So take it from someone who is far from a whiz with culturing and fermenting things: this cashew cream cheese is extremely easy to make.
 And unlike rejuvelac, you will already know what the end product is supposed to smell and taste like!
 You know what yogurt is like, and you probably know what dairy cream cheese is like.
 You’ll be fine!
 If you’re nervous, start with a half batch (assuming your blender is small enough that it can blend that volume of ingredients smoothly).

-- 2 c. raw cashews, soaked overnight in filtered water (raw macadamia nuts also work - but will take a lot longer to blend)
+- 2 cups raw cashews soaked overnight in filtered water (raw macadamia nuts also work - but will take a lot longer to blend)

-- 2 tb. plain, unsweetened nondairy yogurt (see notes)
+- 2 tbsp plain, unsweetened non-dairy yogurt (see notes)

-- Prepare a clean and dry glass or other nonreactive container.
+Prepare a clean and dry glass or other nonreactive container.
 I use a Pyrex container.
+It may not be strictly required, but it's best to sterilize all of your equipment with boiling water before getting started.

 - Drain the liquid off of the soaked cashews.
 Add them to a blender or food processor and blend until completely smooth.
 If you aren't used a high-powered blender, it will take several minutes for the cashews to break down and release oils in order to become a smooth mixture.
 Stop to scrape down the sides as needed; you can also add filtered water a tablespoon at a time if you're having trouble blending.